nnmfnwl7/cc.setup.helper.debian/README.md

 Crypto currency(cc) wallets and daemons management could be time consuming task, so here this project comes:
-   * Easy to prepare fresh installed machine or virtual machine for cc GUI wallets or CLI daemons
+   * Easy to `prepare` fresh installed `machine` or virtual machine for cc GUI wallets or CLI daemons
-   * Easy to manage multiple versions of wallets
+   * Easy to manage `multiple wallet versions`
-   * Easy to manage multiple blockchain directories
+   * Easy to manage `multiple blockchain directories`
+   * Easy to manage `multiple wallet.dat files`
-   * Easy to make and share custom build configurations between developers, testers,...
+   * Easy to make and `share custom build configurations` between developers, testers,...
-   * Easy to make custom profiles by changing few lines of configuration
+   * Easy to `make custom profiles` by changing few lines of configuration
-   * Easy to setup Blocknet+XBridge+DxBot+trading/liquidity-Strategy
+   * Easy to `setup Blocknet+XBridge+DxBot+trading/liquidity-Strategy`
-   * Whole build process and wallet security protection by firejail sandbox
+   * Whole build process and wallet security `protection by firejail sandbox`
-   * Whole build process and wallet network privacy protection by TOR
+   * Whole build process and wallet `network privacy protection by TOR`
-   * Easy to test untrusted wallets because build-in system/network protection
+   * Easy to `test untrusted wallets in secured environment` because build-in system/network protection
+   * And much more

 ## Basic Step By Step Linux Setup Tutorial